Signed in as:

 .

 In September 2020, after 21 years in Europe, I returned home to Barbados and launched Bad Guys BB.
 It began as a Bajan street food pop-up at my aunt’s rum bar, serving beloved local dishes.
-Eager to expand, I soon brought contemporary street food tapas to The Drift Lounge on the West Coast of the island, reaching new audiences with my contemporary island tapas.
+Eager to expand, I soon brought contemporary street food tapas to The Drift Lounge on the West Coast of the island, still as Bad Guys brand, reaching new audiences with my contemporary island tapas.